How to start a travel agency

 Some non-negotiables for travel agents include specialised booking software to automate reservation and booking enquiries, a customer relationship management (CRM) system to manage client relationships, and Voice over Internet Protocol (VoIP) systems to allow you to connect with customers and clients over the phone.

-You’ll also need to arm yourself with a strong network of trusted suppliers.
+Additionally, you’ll need to arm yourself with a strong network of trusted suppliers.
 Depending on your business model and niche, this could involve reaching out to tour operators, car rental companies, airlines, and cruise lines.
 It’s also important to bear in mind that if you’re setting up a travel agency yourself, you’ll be responsible for managing these supplier relationships directly.

 Step 5: Market your travel agency